truongd8593/mfix/doc/SETUP_GUIDE.md

 For information on running MFIX, please see the user guide: [USER_GUIDE.html](USER_GUIDE.html)

-To run MFIX simulations, you need to have the MFIX gui (referred to as mfixgui) and the MFIX flow solver (referred to as mfixsolver) installed.
+To run MFIX simulations, you need to have the MFIX gui (referred to as mfix) and the MFIX flow solver (referred to as mfixsolver) installed.
 The MFIX flow solver can be the default solver (no UDF), or the customed solver (with UDF, for example for chemically reacting flows that required coded reaction rates).It is recommended to start installing MFIX from the provided binary packages on a given platform (Linux, MAC, or Windows OS).
-The binary packages include mfixgui and the default mfixsolver.
+The binary packages include mfix and the default mfixsolver.
 A list of known operating systems where MFIX has been sucessfully installed is given below.